 School and community eye screening for children

 Uncorrected refractive errors are the single largest cause of visual impairment.
-In children, this problem is compounded as they may be unaware of the problem and may not even realize they are afflicted with defective vision.
+In children, this problem is further compounded as they may be unaware of the problem and may not even realize they are afflicted with defective vision.
 A significant percentage of visually impaired children in developing countries do not attend or drop out of school, increasing the likelihood of entering the poverty trap.

 School and community eye screening programs seek to address this issue.
 The Foundation’s projects in this area, implemented in the last few years, provide comprehensive eye health services to children in schools and in the community.
 Children undergo screening for refractive errors and other eye conditions.
 Children who need spectacles get prescription eyewear, in the school or in Vision Centers, in the presence of parents or teachers.
 Children needing surgeries and other treatment get referred to the base hospital where the treatment is provided free of cost or at subsidized rates.
 Periodic check-ups are done to monitor the efficacy of the interventions and ensure compliance.
 Children and parent receive counselling support as needed.